 “It was an amazing experience, ” he said.
 “The grandeur of the ceremony, and the beautiful place where it was held” were remarkable, as were the accomplishments of the eight other honorary degree recipients, he added.
-They ranged from a leader in the field of intellectual property law at the Max Planck Institute for Intellectual Property and Competition Law in Munich to a University of Michigan astroparticle physicist known for developing methods for detecting “dark matter” in the universe (see a list of the recipients).
+They ranged from a leader in the field of intellectual property law at the Max Planck Institute for Intellectual Property and Competition Law in Munich to a University of Michigan astroparticle physicist known for developing methods for detecting “dark matter” in the universe.

 Wilkins was recognized for his groundbreaking scholarship on the legal profession in a global context, focused in particular on corporate law firms, including studies of the experience of women and minority attorneys in those firms.

 “David Wilkins’ seminal work on the history, transformations and ethics of the global legal profession justly influences the ideas of scholars and practitioners alike,” said HLS Dean Martha Minow.
 “This superb honor aptly underscores the international relevance and recognition of David’s vital work.”

 Earlier in the week leading up to the ceremony, he delivered a lecture to the Stockholm University law faculty and students.
 The title of his talk: “Is the In House Counsel Movement Going Global?”

 He was also recognized during the honorary degree ceremony for his contributions to teaching and research at the Stockholm University Faculty of Law and for establishing connections between Harvard Law School and the Swedish law school’s faculty.